mware-solutions/h2o-3/h2o-docs/src/product/flow/README.md

  ![Flow - Parse code](images/Flow_parse_code_ex.png)

-Since we've submitted a couple of jobs (data import & parse) to H2O now, let's take a moment to learn more about jobs in H2O.
+Since we've submitted a couple of jobs (data import & parse) to Tetra now, let's take a moment to learn more about jobs in Tetra.

 ---

 <a name="ViewJobs"></a>
 ## Viewing Jobs

-Any command (such as `importFiles`) you enter in H2O is submitted as a job, which is associated with a key.
-The key identifies the job within H2O and is used as a reference.
+Any command (such as `importFiles`) you enter in Tetra is submitted as a job, which is associated with a key.
+The key identifies the job within Tetra and is used as a reference.

 ### Viewing All Jobs